ahmedmusawir/react-firestore-crud-wp/README.md

-# react-firestore-crud-wp
+# react-w-parcel
-React Firestore CRUD App can be run inside WP Page Template with React Hash Router made using Parcel
+Making a react app dev env with Parcel instead of webpack.
+Can be used with WP later